|Performance graph||Company site||OS||Outage hh:mm:ss||Failed Req%||DNS||Connect||First byte||Total||Kb/s||size(K)|

 Interpreting the Tables

-Using the performance of a hosting provider's own site to determine the performance of the hosting companies network, is only indicative.
-By default the sites are ranked in order of failed requests and time to connect, shortest first, in order to give the clearest indication of network capacity and congestion, with the least impact from the performance of the companies' own web servers, though it is possible to sort by any column by clicking on the column heading.
+By default the sites are ranked in order of failed requests and time to connect, shortest first, in order to give the clearest indication of network capacity and congestion, with the least impact from the performance of the individual web server, though it is possible to sort by other columns by clicking on the column heading.

-Presently our performance collectors are located at London/DXI Networks, New York/New York Internet, Virginia/Rackspace, San Jose/Datapipe, Italy/Aruba, Pennsylvania/INetU-2, Phoenix/GoDaddy, Vancouver/Peer1, Romania/Hostway and Zurich/Qube.
-These companies have an advantage over the other companies listed in the table, as each of them have a collector in their own datacenter.
-Companies in the Far East are at a disadvantage as we do not currently have a performance collector in the region.
+Presently our performance collectors are located at London/DXI Networks, New York/New York Internet, Virginia/Rackspace, San Jose/Datapipe, Italy/Aruba, Pennsylvania/INetU-2, Phoenix/GoDaddy, Vancouver/Peer1, Romania/Hostway and Zurich/vXtream.
+Sites located near one of our collectors may have an advantage over others listed in the table, though this effect is mitigated by using averages collected from multiple points.
+Sites exclusively hosted in the Far East are at a disadvantage as we do not currently have a performance collector in the region.

-Companies using a caching system such as Akamai would have a particular advantage as the response to our request would come from the Akamai server closest to each performance collector.
+Sites using a Content Distribution Network, such as Akamai, have a particular advantage as the response to our request would come from the node closest to each performance collector.

 More information can be found in the FAQ.